When: 22-24 April 2016

 Hosted by: CMF

-Full details and printable brochure
+Full details and printable booking form

 To download the PDF, right click on the link above and select 'Save Target As...'

 The church today - in particular the Western church - is engulfed in extraordinary confusion.
 It's a confusion about how we understand the nature of the gospel.
 Is it a personal decision to accept Christ into one's heart?
 Is it trying to live by the two great commandments, loving God and neighbour?
 Is it applying 'kingdom ethics'?
 All three of these actually miss the mark.

 All this has a knock on effect for Christian doctors and nurses and we seek to be faithful to Christ in a world characterised by broken relationships, burgeoning physical and spiritual need and increasing hostility to Christian faith and values.
 What is crucially important?
 What does real faithfulness to Christ look like in our workplaces and communities?
 What should our priorities be?
 What principles should we apply in choosing how to expend our resources, energy and time?